ThatNintendoNerd/Smush-Material-Research/albedo_recoloring.md

 // TODO: Recoloring Non Metals
 ```

+For custom renders, there are more render passes available that can perfectly recreate the final render.
+Remember to composite AOVs in 32 bit floating point for proper blending and to avoid clipping!
+See Blender's <a href="https://docs.blender.org/manual/en/latest/render/layers/passes.html#combining" target="_blank">AOV Documentation</a>
+for details.

 # Albedo Recoloring in an Image Editor
 The layers should be arranged as follows from top to bottom.
 This assumes the render is already divided into parts or layer groups with masks.